mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ## [Build Model](@id BuildModelManual)
 The [`powerSystem`](@ref powerSystem) function generates the `PowerSystem` type and requires a string-formatted path to either Matpower cases or HDF5 files as input.
 Alternatively, the `PowerSystem` can be created without any initial data by initializing it as empty, allowing the user to construct the power system from scratch.

+!!! info "Info"
+    While building the model, users can manage bus, branch, and generator labels in several ways.
+For more details, see the [Labels](@ref LabelsManual) section.

 ---

 ##### Matpower File